kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Map Menu: Distance tool
 =======================
-- Click on an object or a position on the map.
+- Click on an object or a position on the map or on a list.
 - Right-click on another object or another position on the map.
-- The distance between the two points will be listed.
+- The distance or the number jumps between the two points will be listed.

 Map Menu: Mission lists
 =======================